MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L11-1ofeach-wrapup.md

 ### Dinosaurs

 The backbone of heavy, two-legged, carnivorous dinosaurs, such as the *T. rex*, is subject to stress.
 Intriguingly, these dinosaurs have protrusions (rugosity) at the top and sides of their spinal vertebrae, potentially for extra support.
 These protrusions do not seem to be present in smaller carnivorous dinosaurs.
 MSU paleontologists hypothesize that the presence of the protrusions is associated with the size of the two-legged carnivorous dinosaurs, potentially allowing them to grow big [@wilson2016].
 To test this hypothesis, the researchers collected multiple scientific papers describing the fossil bones of 57 two-legged carnivorous dinosaur species.
 Then, they checked for the presence or absence of these rugose protrusions from photographs published in the papers and collected measurements of the length in centimeters of the femur (or thigh) bone.
 Femur length is a proxy for dinosaur size.
-Is there evidence that the presence of the protusions result in larger dinosaurs?
+Is there evidence that the presence of the protrusions result in larger dinosaurs?
 Use present $-$ absent as the order of subtraction.

 \vspace{2mm}
 * Observational units: